JasonJWilliamsNY/cyverse_qubes/05_cyverse_cloud_computing_extras.md

 * Form of payment (credit card)*
 * Understanding of Amazon's billing and payment (See: [Getting started with AWS Billing and Cost Management](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-getting-started.html))
+* An image to launch: Amazon maintains a [Catalogue of images ('amis')](https://aws.amazon.com/marketplace/ref=mkt_ste_amis_redirect?b_k=291).

+**In this tutorial:** We will be referring to the Amazon instance used in Data Carpentry's [Genomics Lessons](http://www.datacarpentry.org/lessons/): You can find this on Amazon by searching for: **ami-5bc63136**

-\* You can use some of Amazon Web Services for free, or see if you qualify for an AWS Grant (See: [https://aws.amazon.com/grants/](https://aws.amazon.com/grants/) ) if you are using AWS for education.
+*Tip:* You can use some of Amazon Web Services for free, or see if you qualify for an AWS Grant (See: [https://aws.amazon.com/grants/](https://aws.amazon.com/grants/) ) if you are using AWS for education.
 The free level of service *will not* be sufficient for working with the amount of data we are using for our lessons.

 #### Create an AWS account